-The CHECK WASHER FLUID message will be displayed on the Driver Information Center (DIC) when the fluid is low.
+When your vehicle's windshield washer fluid level becomes low, a CHECK WASHER FLUID message will appear on the Driver Information Center (DIC).
+You will need to add fluid soon.

-The windshield washer fluid reservoir is located next to the air cleaner on the driver's side of the engine.
+The windshield washer fluid reservoir is located next to the fuse relay center on the passenger's side of the engine.

-Open the cap labeled WASHER FLUID ONLY.
+Open the cap labeled WASHER FLUID.
 Add washer fluid until the tank is full.